Harry Legge-Bourke: Politics

 Legge-Bourke was elected Member of Parliament for the Isle of Ely in 1945 as a member of the Conservative Party.
-His gain from the Liberal James de Rothschild was one of the few Conservative gains of the election.
+His gain from the Liberal incumbent, James de Rothschild, was one of the few Conservative gains of the election.
 In 1954 he resigned his membership of the official Conservative party and sat as an independent conservative member for a period.
 In 1960 he was invested as a KBE.
 As an East Anglian representative, he was particularly interested in land drainage and was vice-President of the Association of Drainage Authorities.
-A popular local MP (he was made a Freeman by Wisbech Municipal Borough in 1973), he did instruct Prime Minister Clement Attlee to "Change the bloody record" as he threw a coin at him – an incident which had him briefly debarred from the Commons.
+A popular local MP (he was made a Freeman by Wisbech Municipal Borough in 1973), he instructed Prime Minister Clement Attlee to "Change the bloody record" as he threw a coin at him – an incident which had him briefly debarred from the Commons.
+As an MP, Legge-Bourke was a vocal supporter of the Palestinian and Arab cause, describing Zionism as "a menace to world peace" and referring to the establishment of the state of Israel as "an act of aggression on those who lived in Palestine."
 Legge-Bourke chaired the 1922 Committee of Conservative backbenchers from 1970 to 1972, when he resigned due to poor health.